seegg/date-picker/README.md

 Click and drag across multiple boxes to select a range of dates.

-To make a selection ranging across multiple months, use the context menu to select the start date.
-Navigate the the desired month and or year and select the end date by either clicking or with the context menu again.
+To make a selection across multiple months, use context menu to select the first date and then use either normal click or context menu to select the second date.